liangzifei/MRH-Net/README.md

 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing
-Before training the MR and histology data needs to be coregistered.
-The tools used to accomplish MRI_histology coregistration is the following list:
+Before training the MR and histology data needs to be cooregistered.
+The tools used to accomplish MRI_histology corregistration is the following list:

 ```
 1. MRIStudio https://cmrm.med.jhmi.edu/